-- In crop monitoring for pests and diseases; - Maintaining the hygiene of storages, vehicles, equipment and surrounds; - Minimising contamination of the commodity produced; - Complying with regulatory requirements and controls at all times; and - Contractors used to carry out an activity providing a declaration attesting to compliance with industry guidelines.
+- In-crop monitoring for insect pests, weeds and diseases; - Biosecurity risks are managed appropriately; - Maintaining the hygiene of storages, vehicles, equipment and surrounds; - Minimising contamination of the commodity produced; - Complying with regulatory requirements and controls at all times; - Conducting activities according to workplace health and safety regulations and other labour laws such as modern slavery; - Prior to and during crop growth, chemicals are applied based on agronomic and environmental conditions. - Complying with any regulatory or industry requirements as appropriate for grain, including sustainability, traceability and environmental management of producing grain; and - Contractors used to carry out an activity providing a declaration attesting to compliance with industry guidelines.